 In Mullaghmore, two main points of exploration include Mullaghmore Head and Mullaghmore Beach.
 You’ll also find plenty of places to eat and have a pint, there’s a lovely little harbour, a small grocery shop with essential snack foods and a well-kept peace garden.

 But, before you feast your eyes on Donegal Bay with Rossnowlagh in the east, familiarise yourself with its history and learn about a brutal assassination connected to the Troubles in Northern Ireland, learn about onslaughts on the people and starving of the populace.

 You’ll love exploring the Sligo coastline and enjoying its beautiful beaches as they are some of the best anyone can ask for.

 Mullaghmore Beach is a beautiful white sandy beach sheltered by an extensive dune system, and when low tide occurs, you’ll find a variety of lines and cracks and colours on the exposed seafloor.

-The beach is long, the water is clean, safe and without big waves; it provides safe bathing, so it’s perfect for families and young children to enjoy.
+The beach is long, and the water is clean, safe and without big waves; it provides safe bathing, so it’s perfect for families and young children to enjoy.

 Go for a stroll, it’s an ideal way to unwind and let your thoughts settle.
-The crashing Atlantic waves, the cascading dunes and mountains in the distance only add to the peaceful atmosphere.
+The crashing Atlantic waves, the cascading dunes and the mountains in the distance only add to the peaceful atmosphere.